if... then...

 You can also use "and" and "or" within the if() statement by using & and || respectively:

-if([Value] > 100 & [Value] < 200, 'Red', IF([Value] > 50, 'Amber', 'Green'))
+if([Value] > 100 && [Value] < 200, 'Red', IF([Value] > 50, 'Amber', 'Green'))

-if([Value] = 'A' || [Value] = 'B' || Value ='C', 'Low Alphabet', 'Other')
+if([Value] = 'A' || [Value] = 'B' || [Value] = 'C', 'Low Alphabet', 'Other')

 isNull() Function

-You should be careful when when using some functions if there is a chance that the value in the data you are passing could be empty if the field you are checking has no value.
+You should be careful when using some functions if there is a chance that the value in the data you are passing could be empty if the field you are checking has no value.
 Using the isNull() function helps stop errors by setting a value if the value for a Field is null.
-It takes two parameters where the first is the Field to check if null and the second is the value to set if the value for the Field is null.
+It takes two parameters where the first is the Field to check if null and the second is the value to set if the value for the field is null.

 If you wanted to set the value of an image field in a child record based on the parent, you need to test that the parent record image field has a value first.
 The Child record image field would have the expression.